Stateware/Dav3i/doc/FrontEndArchitecture.md

 Google Charts API was chosen primarily because it includes the features we need, and showed a clear performance advantage over other APIs considered in quickly generating high quality graphs.
 In addition, it is free to use under the GPL, and ostensibly seemed to have a low learning curve for our engineers.

-JSVectorMap was chosen based on available online demos, in which we observed that it included many user oriented features that would allow us to more easily and more efficiently implement a high quality user interface.
+jVectorMap was chosen based on available online demos, in which we observed that it included many user oriented features that would allow us to more easily and more efficiently implement a high quality user interface.

 ###Requirements